MicrosoftDocs/visualstudio-docs/docs/ide/report-a-problem-perfview-minidumps.md

 ---
-description: "PerfView is a tool that creates ETL (event trace log) files based on Event Tracing for Windows) that can be useful in troubleshooting some kinds of issues with Visual Studio."
+title: Collect an ETL trace with PerfView and create minidumps with all call stacks
-title: Collect an ETL trace with PerfView and create minidumps with all call stacks ms.date: 07/18/2022 ms.topic: how-to
+description: Use the PerfView tool to create an ETL (event trace log) based on Event Tracing for Windows for troubleshooting issues with Visual Studio. ms.date: 07/18/2022 ms.topic: how-to
 helpviewer_keywords: